7 Compelling Reasons to Make Insurance Websites Accessible

 What’s more, consumers tend to do business with those companies they perceive are looking out for their best interests.
 Because selecting a policy can be an emotional decision, this trust factor is particularly influential in the insurance field, which often involves hard-to-understand concepts.
 As a recent Digital Insurance article explains:

 “Decisions about policies are often highly emotional—with customers looking to protect their life, health, family and valuables.
-Yet they are also complex, with policy language and coverage often difficult for the general public to decipher… The best insurance websites are generally those that are easy to use, provide clear choices and present information in a simple, reassuring, and humanizing manner.
+Yet they are also complex, with policy language and coverage often difficult for the general public to decipher… The best insurance websites are generA11y those that are easy to use, provide clear choices and present information in a simple, reassuring, and humanizing manner.
 Many insurance companies are doing a great job at this, but there’s one critical user experience dimension to which they may not be paying sufficient attention: digital accessibility, or, making sure their websites, mobile sites and apps are usable to people with disabilities relying on assistive technologies.”

 2. Industry leadership and reputation.